-The Sanctuary will be a safe haven for abused, neglected or abandoned animals in need of healing support, will house companion animals (dogs, cats, rabbits, guinea pigs, etc.) and farm animals (pigs, goats, lambs, etc.).
+At this time, the Sanctuary does not have or accept animals.
+In the future, the Sanctuary will be a safe haven for abused, neglected or abandoned animals in need of healing support.
+We will house farm animals first (pigs, goats, lambs, etc.) and then companion animals (dogs, cats, rabbits, guinea pigs, etc.).
 Rescued wildlife will have temporary residence until they can be rehabilitated and released back into their native environment.

 Yes.
 We will only take in animals if we have a staff person with specific knowledge and expertise in dealing with a certain animal breed.
 Our priority is the safety and care of the animals in our program.